-There have been changes in international trade policies and rising political tensions, particularly between the U.S. and China.
+There have been changes in international trade policies and rising political tensions, particularly between the U.S. and China, but also as a result of the conflict in Ukraine and sanctions on Russia.
 The U.S. government has made statements and taken certain actions that may lead to potential changes to U.S. and international trade policies towards China.
 While the "Phase One" agreement was signed between the United States and China on trade matters, it remains unclear what additional actions, if any, will be taken by the U.S. or other governments with respect to international trade, tax policy related to international commerce, or other trade matters.
 The situation is further complicated by the political tensions between the United States and China that escalated during the COVID-19 pandemic and in the wake of the PRC National People's Congress' decision on Hong Kong national security legislation and sanctions and restrictions imposed by the U.S. government on Chinese companies and citizens.
 Against this backdrop, China has implemented, and may further implement, measures in response to the changing trade policies, treaties, tariffs and sanctions and restrictions against Chinese companies initiated by the U.S. government.
-For example, the Ministry of Commerce of China published the Measures for Security Review of Foreign Investment in December 2020 to counter restrictions imposed by foreign countries on Chinese citizens and companies.
-Rising trade and political tensions could reduce levels of trades, investments, technological exchanges and other economic activities between China and other countries, which would have an adverse effect on global economic conditions, the stability of global financial markets, and international trade policies.
-It could also adversely affect the financial and economic conditions in the jurisdictions in which we operate, as well as our overseas expansion, our financial condition, and results of operations.
+For example, the Ministry of Commerce of China published the Measures for Security Review of Foreign Investment in December 2020 to counter restrictions imposed by foreign countries on Chinese citizens and companies, and foreign investment in certain key areas, including products and services of key information technology and internet, that results in acquiring the actual control of the investee, is required to obtain approval from designated governmental authorities in advance.